Frequently Asked Questions

 Common error codes

-4xx (client error status codes): Generally indicates request syntax errors, authentication failures, or other issues preventing the request from completing.
+4xx (client error status codes): generally request syntax errors, authentication failures, or authorization failures, etc., where the request cannot be completed.

-5xx (server error status codes): Generally indicates server-side errors, such as server crashes or request processing timeouts.
+5xx (server error status codes): generally server-side errors, such as server downtime, request processing timeout, etc.

 400